Kerato-san/quartz-verak-eal/content/Gods/The Grey/Dinarul.md

 > | **Favoured Weapon** | Warhammer |
 > | **Holy Day(s)** | The Day of Creation, seasonal crafting festivals |

-**Dinarul** is the god of craft, creation, and perfection.
+**Dinarul** is the **god of craft and creation**.
 His domain spans from the smallest crafted trinket to the vastness of entire worlds.
 He is revered by those who seek to master a craft, whether it be the forging of weapons, the construction of great monuments, or the art of invention.
 Dinarul embodies the relentless pursuit of perfection, a drive that pushes mortals to improve their skills and leave a lasting mark on the world.

 # Description
 Dinarul is often depicted as a towering, muscular figure, clad in the simple yet grand attire of a blacksmith.
 His arms are thick with the strength of endless labour, and his hands bear the marks of countless projects, yet they remain steady and sure in their precision.
 His hair and beard are said to be wrought from molten metal, flowing like liquid gold, and his eyes burn with the eternal flame of creation.
 In some depictions, sparks and embers float around him, representing the ongoing work of his divine forge.